 If not one of the eight basic directions, and if the random vector option is not available, LINE approximates the required line with a series of basic vectors.
-The contents of the location PNAME is incremented by the number of commands added to the display file.
+The number of commands added to the display file is added to the contents of location PNAME.

-In addition to the general restrictions (paragraph 2.1) outlined previously for subpicture routines, there is another restriction that should be considered when using subroutine LINE: DELTAX and DELTAY should always be signed integers with magnitudes not exceeding $1\emptyset$ 23.
+In addition to the general restrictions (paragraph 2.1) outlined previously for subpicture routines, there is another restriction that should be considered when using subroutine LINE: DELTAX and DELTAY should always be signed integers with magnitudes not exceeding $1\emptyset23$.
 The following two statements illustrate the use of the LINE subroutine.

-CALL LINE $(\emptyset, 6\emptyset, 1, ILINE(1))$
+CALL LINE $$(\emptyset, 6\emptyset, 1, ILINE(1))$$

-This statement generates a display instruction to draw a vertical line $6\emptyset$ raster units long.
+This statement generates a display instruction to draw a vertical line 600 raster units long.
 The display instruction (a basic vector) is stored at the end of subpicture file ILINE.